 You can have more than one BATNA

 It sounds counterintuitive, but you can have more than one ‘best alternative’ to any particular negotiated agreement.
-Let’s take the simple example of trying to reach an agreement with a new supplier.
-Say, you’re trying to find a better price for goods that you currently order elsewhere.
+Consider this example: you’re trying to reach an agreement with a new supplier, with the goal of agreeing a better price for goods you currently order elsewhere.

 One BATNA might be to continue with your current supplier.
 Another might be to engage another new supplier, or try to produce the goods you need yourself.
 By understanding those possibilities and the costs and timeframes involved, you better understand exactly what you stand to lose if your current negotiation fails.